-The Amsterdam canal ring spans 14 different canals, including Herengracht (my favorite).
+The Amsterdam canal ring spans 14 different canals, including Herengracht (my favourite).
 Along Herengracht, you’ll find the beautiful Golden-age canal houses of Amsterdam’s most wealthy residents.
 Some have now been converted into beautiful museums that provide access to the “secret” gardens connecting houses on the next canal over, also owned by the same owners.

 by Liza from tripsget.com

 Both districts, the Old Town and the New Town are as different as chalk and cheese and are definitely worth visiting – the Old Town – for architecture and historical tours and the New Town – for fancy restaurants, shopping and pleasant walks, especially in Stockbridge and around the George Street.

 One of the most iconic UNESCO Heritage sites in Europe is Greece’s Ancient Acropolis!
-An absolute must on any Greek vacation, the majestic Acropolis is a beautiful ancient citadel that sings between the columns with ever breeze the earth brings.
+An absolute must on any Greek vacation, the majestic Acropolis is a beautiful ancient citadel that sings between the columns with every breeze the earth brings.

 Historians of ancient sites believe these ruins were inhabited way back in 495-429 BC with construction commencing the fifth century BC!
-To this day, the country continues to make every effort to preserve their most prized attraction that thousands of travellers visit yearly.
+To this day, the country continues to make every effort to preserve its most prized attraction thousands of travellers visit yearly.

 When visiting Paris, you can’t ignore the beauty that is the River Seine that twirls it’s way right through the centre of the city.
 In the summer, a river becomes a means of transportation with its Batobuses carrying tourists along to the best sights of the city.
 In the winter it makes for stunning photographs and can even freeze over!

 A stroll along the riverside is a perfect, romantic experience no matter what the weather.
 The River Seine literally can’t be missed on any trip to Paris (unless you hide in your hotel room the whole time!) and is a perfect addition to the city of Love.

 Have you ever walked into a place and fallen head over heels in love?
-Well that is what happened to me when we visited Split during a trip around the very beautiful country of Croatia.
+Well, that is what happened to me when we visited Split during a trip around the very beautiful country of Croatia.

-It is like no-where I have visited on earth – perhaps Rome comes close – but wander the city and realise that people still live within its walls!
-Wander the stalls in the market that can be found in the cellars of Diocletian’s palace and enter and city though one of its four gates – gold, silver, iron and brass and prepare to fall in love!
+It is like nowhere I have visited on earth – perhaps Rome comes close – but wander the city and realise that people still live within its walls!
+Wander the stalls in the market that can be found in the cellars of Diocletian’s palace and enter and city through one of its four gates – gold, silver, iron and brass and prepare to fall in love!

-15 UNESCO World Heritage Sites in Europe to visit!
+UNESCO World Heritage Sites around the world